alexnathanson/CASE_sensor_network/rpi_zero_sensor/README.md

 All RPis should be running:
 * dashboard.service

 The devices running temperature/ humidity sensors should be running:
 * sht31d_logger.service

-The device running Kasa should runu:
+The device running Kasa should run:
 * kasa_logger.service

 The device running Airtable (the Kasa rpi in most cases):
 * airtable_live.service
 * airtable_status.service